WinVector/sigr/extras/utility_modeling/ROC_optimization.md

 thus not convex, and not continuous\!).
 So we have the burden of needing to move to an ideal curve either through parametric means, as we did here, or through a smoothing filter.
-In 1975 likely an engineer used a ruled paper or laid an angle-controlled grid or ruller against the ROC plot to find the optimal point.
+In 1975 likely an engineer used a ruled paper or laid an angle-controlled grid or ruler against the ROC plot to find the optimal point.

 We are also going to have to translate the point on the ROC curve with